Storage

 PersistentStorage

 PersistentStorage is a persistent storage implementation, built on top of RocksDB, that stores the replicated log and the state of OmniPaxos.
+It can be enabled with the “persistent_storage” feature flag.
 Users can configure the path to log entries and OmniPaxos state, and storage-related options through PersistentStorageConfig.
 The configuration struct features a default() constructor for generating default configuration, and the constructor with() that takes the storage path and options as arguments.

 use omnipaxos_storage::{